Making Exercise Healthy Medicine

 Sitting around too much has never been healthy.
 Sedentary life harms physical capacity and overall health.
 Being less sedentary is key to good health and happiness in general.
 For the sitting you do, this article shows how to stop main unhealthful sitting mechanics that cause back, leg, arm, hip, and neck pain.

 Most lists of instructions for sitting tell you to sit in exact ways at exact angles or use devices and special chairs.
 These rules are uncomfortable and not necessary.
 Instead, this article shows you concepts of how and why strain and injury may occur when sitting so that you can sit in healthy ways that are comfortable and easy.
-Then you no longer will get the pain and your neck, shoulder, and back can heal.
+Then you no longer will get the pain and your neck, shoulder, and back can recover quickly.
+You can sit healthfully on a bucket and badly in a thousand dollar ergonomic "posture" chair.
 Also remember to get up and get outdoors in fresh air and a healthy amount of daylight exposure every day.
-You can sit healthfully on a bucket and badly in a thousand dollar ergonomic chair.

 No health insurance is needed to fix pain from these methods.
 Much of costs, time, and worry spent on many current medical treatments and surgeries are unnecessary, and often unhealthful.
 It's not health care if it's not healthy.
 Not all exercise is medicine.
 Not all medicine is healthy.
 We change that.
 I have developed information through years of research in the lab, and put it here on my web site to benefit the world - evidence-based primary source sports medicine.
 Get better and the world will be better.
 See the books on the BOOKS page.
 More about me in Adventures.
 Now go get better: